 Controlled by a wrist-mounted, glove-friendly Bluetooth remote, users can link the goggles to their smartphone to take incoming calls, receive texts, plot routes on a map, all while keeping their eyes on the slopes.
 Best of all, the system's modular design enables it to be integrated with many of the world's leading goggle brands.
 There's a range of options to choose from, all in the ballpark of $349 to $449.

 Combine skiing and sledding into one fun sport.

 Can't decide if you want to ski or sled?
 Why not combine the two with the Snowbull, a hybrid take on the tradition sled, luge and sit-down ski.
 Pilots lie down on their back on the vehicle's bench, which is connected to skis, and use foot pegs and hand grips to steer.
 Tilting action allows the skis to grab snow and offers much of the same speed and carving advantages of actual skis.
 For winter sport enthusiast who may be suffering from knee or joint pain, the $200 Snowbull is a good option since it offers significantly less impact on those areas.
-To see the hybrid sled carving up the slopes, check out the video.

 The Canadian military is working on stealth machine.